marcdlc-cs/marcdlc-cs.github.io/_pages/projects/iam/aaa.md

 <br>

-### 📄 Task 6: Activate the FTP service and conigure FTP user accounts
+### 📄 Task 6: Activate the FTP service and configure FTP user accounts

-Back in the wiring closet, I go to the FTP server and navigate the configuration panel.
+Back in the wiring closet, I head into the configuration panel of the FTP server.
 I make sure the FTP service is turned on and I configure the following FTP user accounts, passwords and user privileges:

 - Sukyi:cisco123, RWDNL
 - Ajulo:cisco321, RWDNL